bglen/Equip/README.md

 **is now**

-# ReTool
+# Equip

-*ReTool provides the maker community a localized and curated source for used tools and equipment*
+*Equip provides the maker community a localized and curated source for used tools and equipment*

 ## To Do: